GoogleCloudPlatform/storage-sdrs/README.md

 Note, set log_bin_trust_function_creators to true to overcome a possible error you may encounter when creating the db trigger.
 4) Create [the Server Pub/Sub infrastructure](./scripts/deployment/pub-sub/README.md) for SDRS to publish messages
 5) Build the SDRS [Docker image](./readme/README-docker.md)
-6) Deploy the SDRS Docker Image into a [Compute Engine VM](https://cloud.google.com/compute/docs/containers/deploying-containers)
+6) Deploy the SDRS Docker Image you just built into a [Compute Engine VM](https://cloud.google.com/compute/docs/containers/deploying-containers)

 Note, the application is configured by two key files found in the src/main/resources directory: